 Our Denver wrongful death attorneys at The Fang Law Firm are dedicated advocates for wrongful death victims and their families.
 Call us today to schedule a consultation.
-Our Denver wrongful death lawyers operate on a contingency fee basis, which means you pay us no legal fees until we recover compensation for you.
+Our Denver wrongful death lawyers operate on a contingency fee basis; this means you pay us no legal fees until we recover compensation for you.

 In many cases, the defendant likely procured a lawyer prepared to handle the serious implications of a wrongful death suit.
 In particular, any insurance companies involved employ a team of lawyers whose sole focus is to decrease their financial liability and pay the lowest amount possible against the claim.
 Plaintiffs should have a lawyer on their side with knowledge in navigating the insurance and legal issues regarding a wrongful death suit to level the playing field and provide the best opportunity to win the case.

 Wrongful death occurs when a person dies due to the negligence or wrongdoing of another.
 A wrongful death claim is a civil action for the benefit of surviving family members of the deceased, filed against the party responsible for the wrongful death.
 It is similar to a personal injury claim the victim would have been entitled to pursue if he or she had lived.

-Families of people killed by the negligent, reckless, or willful acts of others may seek compensation in a wrongful death claim.
+Families of people killed by the negligent, reckless, or willful acts of others may seek compensation in a wrongful death lawsuit.
 Common causes of wrongful death include:

 There is an order of priority for filing wrongful death claims in Colorado:

 Colorado’s wrongful death statute lists the cause of a wrongful death as a “wrongful act, neglect or default of another person”, according to Statute 13-21-202.
 Thus, to prove wrongful death is to prove that another person’s error or intent caused a death which otherwise would not occur.